loteixeira/loteixeira.github.com/_posts/test/2013-02-16-array-vs-vector.md

 Thus, the Vector would have some benefits over Array, which one of them is:<br>
 > Performance: array element access and iteration are much faster when using a Vector instance than they are when using an Array.<br>
-For a while I gave credit to Adobe's word, but I heard that Array is faster than Vector from different sources.
-Then, I got curious and decided to make a speed test (in fact it's a fight).<br>
+For a while I gave credit to Adobe's word, but I heard from different sources that Array is faster than Vector.
+Then I made a speed test (in fact it's a fight) to take my own conclusions.<br>

 Five operations are tested for both classes, running up to 10.000.000 iterations:
 * push;